Sriramds2004/Sriram-Vibhav-OS-EL/README.md

+#Sriram-Vibhav-OS_EL
-##Creating Custom System Call Implementation
+## Custom System Call Implementation

-This repository consists of the files and other materials we used in our project
+This repository contains all the files and materials we used to make our project.